LichFactory-Games/adastra/docs/Rules-&-Options/Spelljamming-Rules/Spelljamming-Helms.md

 A Helm can be made to look like almost anything: A lofty perch made of hard oak, with pillows in the seat and back, and topped with gold filigree; a sleek, futuristic chair made of obsidian and lined with purple silks; a large leaf, elegantly grown into position and automatically shaping to fit it's user; a meditation bench, as simplistic in style as it is in make; or a large uncomfortable iron throne constructed from the swords of a defeated army.
 How a Helm looks will speak volumes about both its creator, as well as its user.
 All will function the same and provide the necessary focus point to move about space.
 Generally, it's installed onto the Bridge of a ship, away from prying eyes and (more importantly) attacks.

-There are many sorts of basic Spelljammer Helms: Minor and Major. **All Helms require the user’s Concentration to function**, as if the user were concentrating on a spell.
+There are two sorts of Spelljammer Helms: Minor and Major. **All Helms require the user’s Concentration to function**, as if the user were concentrating on a spell.
 Due to the Concentration required, **no more than eight hours can be spent at a time using this device by one caster**.
 Attempts to "push through" **may cause one point of exhaustion** (as per the rules for a forced march in chapter 8 of the Player's Handbook (Note -- see our alternative rules for exhaustion).

 Any character may use a helm, though only one character may use a single helm at a time.
 Attunement to the helm requires a short rest to ensure that the adventurer understands how to concentrate properly and convert their innate magical energy into ship movement.
 It takes one action to activate, and one action to deactivate the Helm.
 Characters with the Spellcasting, Ki, Psychic, and Pact Magic class features can use additional abilities of the helm, listed later in this document.